 - Because approval is based on your credit, most students will need a credit-worthy co-borrower.

 - Repayment terms and options, including co-signer release, vary by lender.

 Anderson University strongly encourages you to exhaust all federal grant and loan options prior to applying for a Private Educational Loan by completing the FAFSA.

-Private loans are those defined as loans that come from a bank, credit union, or other nongovernmental source.
-A private educational loan is a student loan but usually requires a credit worthy co-signer (usually the parent).
+Private loans are those defined as loans that come from a bank, credit union, or other nongovernmental sources.
+A private educational loan is a student loan but usually requires a creditworthy co-signer (usually the parent).

-Although Anderson University will process loans from any lender you choose, we have provided you with a link to a list of lenders our students have used in the past.
-Click on this link to view these lenders and start the Private Educational Loan application process.
+Anderson University will process loans from any lender you choose.
+These links offer links to lenders our students have used in the past.

 Anderson University does not promote specific lenders.
 You should thoroughly research all options before making your decision.

 Due to requirements in the Truth in Lending Act, a lender must obtain a self-certification signed by the applicant before disbursing a private education loan.
 If you have not provided a signed copy of the applicant self-certification form to your lender, download it now.